Carrington Park - Enviro-scape Master Plan

 Option 3: I have a small dog and we walk from one side of the park to the other off the leash.
 There is never a problem with this, however, if she can exit to Weld St without a barrier, she would do so.
 Anyone who has a dog knows that having a dog on a leash in a park with other dogs off the leash is a recipe for disaster.
 Also having open access would allow a dog to run straight into the park and potentially attack another dog or a small child.
 So, does "access to park from Weld Street permanently open" mean that there is no barrier into and out of the park?
 Can you please just give me a "Yes" or "No" answer.

-K asked over 6 years ago
+K asked almost 7 years ago

 Option 3 has no barrier preventing a dog off the leash running out of the park, therefore the answer is yes.